frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/customize-erpnext/articles/field-types.md

 #### Data

 The data field will be a simple text field.
 It allows you to enter a value of up to 140 characters, making this the most generic field type.

+You can enable validations for the following types of data:

+1. Name
+2. Email
+3. Phone
+4. URL

-To enable validations for Email, Name, or Phone Number inputs, set options to "Email", "Name", "Phone" in Settings > DocType.
+by setting the options to "Name", "Email", "Phone" or "URL" respectively in Settings > DocType.

 <img alt="Field Types" class="screenshot" src="{{docs_base_url}}/assets/img/customize/customize-data-field.png">